Cellular and Molecular Pharmacology and Physiology graduate program handbook

 Doctoral degrees: All course work must be completed within eight years preceding the awarding of the degree.
 Credits transferred into doctoral degree from a completed master’s degree are exempt from this eight-year limit.

-4. Committee selection guideline
+Committee selection guideline

 First Year of Study - The Co-Directors of the Molecular Biosciences Program will advise students during their first year of graduate study.
-First year students will enroll in CMPP 770 (Research Rotation in the fall and spring of their first year).
+First year students will enroll in CMPP 770 (Research Rotation) in the fall and spring of their first year.
 These rotations are intended to expose students to the range of research in the Molecular Biosciences Program and to aid in the selection of an advisor.
-Students should rotate in a least two different laboratories.
-In the first two weeks of the first semester, students will attend presentations by CMPP faculty
+Students must rotate in at least two different laboratories.
+In the first two weeks of the first semester, students will attend presentations by CMPP faculty interested in recruiting students into their laboratory to become familiar with faculty research and available research opportunities.

-The Advisory/Examining committee will consist of at least five members of the Graduate Faculty: the Committee Chair/Permanent Advisor, at least two members of the CMPP Graduate Program, at least one faculty member from a department in a field related to the student's major, and at least one graduate faculty member representing the university-at-large.
-(For doctoral students, the research advisor may be a different faculty member than the permanent chair.)
+The Advisory Committee will consist of at least five members of the Graduate Faculty: the Committee Chair/Permanent Advisor, at least two members of the CMPP Graduate Program, at least one faculty member from a department in a field related to the student's major, and at least one graduate faculty member from outside the student’s major department or program who is the Graduate School Representative (For doctoral students, the Dissertation Advisor may be a different faculty member than the permanent chair.)
+In case of interdisciplinary graduate programs, the Graduate School Representative cannot have a primary appointment in the same department as the student's committee chair.
 Students may request the appointment of a qualified faculty member from another university or from a relevant discipline or profession.
-Formal approval of the student's advisory/examining committee is made by the Graduate Dean.
-The Advisory/Examination Committee will hold an initial meeting prior to or early in the fall semester of the second year of study.
-The committee will approve the Qualifying Exam, the program of study, and the dissertation.
-It will also conduct the formal oral part of the doctoral dissertation defense and serve in an advisory capacity to the student during his or her tenure in the CMPP program.
-The student and committee will meet annually to prepare a written progress report consisting of a list of the courses the student has taken, the courses proposed for the next year, and the tentative date for the Qualifying Exam.
-The committee should review the students program of study which should be initially submitted to the Graduate School no later than the day of the qualification day.
+Formal approval of the student's Advisory Committee is made by the Graduate Dean.
+The Advisory Committee will hold an initial meeting prior to or early in the fall semester of the second year of study.
+The Advisory Committee will approve the Qualifying Exam, the program of study, and the dissertation.
+The Advisory Committee will also conduct the formal oral part of the doctoral dissertation defense and serve in an advisory capacity to the student during his or her tenure in the CMPP program.
+The student and Committee will meet annually to prepare a written progress report consisting of a list of the courses the student has taken, the courses proposed for the next year, and the tentative date for the Qualifying Exam.
+These annual meetings will include a confidential discussion between student and committee members, sans advisor, and between committee members, sans student, to track progression and address any conflicts or issues.
+The Committee should review the student program of study which should be initially submitted to the Graduate School no later than the day of the qualification day: Program of Study Form.

-Students must pass a Comprehensive Exam consisting of a written research proposal and oral examination by the Advisory/Examination Committee in order to be a candidate for a Ph.D. degree.
+Students must pass a Comprehensive Exam consisting of a written research proposal and oral examination by the Advisory Committee in order to be a candidate for a Ph.D. degree.
 Students are required to enroll in CMPP 795 in the semester in which they plan to take the Comprehensive Exam.
 Students are allowed 2 semesters to complete the Comprehensive Exam – sign up for the class in one semester and finish in the 2nd semester, then a grade change form is submitted.
 Failure to complete the Qualifying Exam will result in an Incomplete in this course.

-It must include (suggested page limits):
+The written proposal must include (suggested page limits):

 - Abstract (1 page)